 If you plan to dye your natural hair, be sure your hair is fit enough to take bleach.
 If your hair is dry and brittle, bleach can worsen the damage and make your hair harder to repair.
 You’ll want to trim your hair before your ombre and after to eliminate split ends.
 To keep your hair color rich and prevent the tone from fading quickly, use a color-safe deep conditioner once a week.
 We offer a nice collection of afro kinky curly bundle deals offered on this page.

 To get the best results with your ombre, go with simpler colors.
 If you’re adding an ombre to your natural hair color, you’ll want to stick with natural shades.
 However, don’t be shy to go bold with unconventional colors.
 For dark and brown hair colors, lighter and medium browns work best.
 For blonde and light brown hair, going to a lighter blonde works best.
 Remember, the lighter the hair the lighter your ombre tone should be.
-Once you’re ombre is ready to go try one of our do it yourself natural hairstyles.
+Once you’re ombre is ready to go try one of our natural hair.

 If you’re not yet comfortable with applying an ombre to your hair, seek the help of a trusted stylist.
 A lot can go wrong with hair coloring, especially if it’s your first time at the rodeo.
 Stylists have professional training and products to safely apply the dye to your hair with minimal damage.
 A stylist will also be able to do a wider variety of color blending to find the right match for you.
+Special thanks for the testing of the kinky curly wigs.

 How to ombre short natural hair